JunhangCao/TG-CDDPM/README.md

 #### stage 3
 pretrained DDPM has been prepared.
-adjust forward_backward in utils.train_utils.py and loss function in diffusion for text-guided fine-tuning DDPM.
+adjust the 'forward_backward' function in 'utils.train_utils.py' and the loss function in 'gaussian_diffusion.py' for text-guided fine-tuning DDPM.
 def forward_backward():
 >>...
 >>if k == 'input_ids':